Petaloptyon/mnist_generator/README.md

+*`If you use my code, please attach a link to it, respect someone else's work`*

 1) GAN_1 - first gan model; result: mediocre
 How it works:
   - train discriminator to distinguish real and fake images;